Joe Slovo: Period of exile and return

-In 1963 he went into exile and lived in Britain, Angola, Mozambique and Zambia.
-In his capacity as chief of staff of MK he codetermined its activities, like the 1983 Church Street bombing.
-In 1982, Slovo's wife, Ruth First was assassinated in Maputo, Mozambique, where the couple lived in exile.
+In 1963, he went into exile and lived in Britain, Angola, Mozambique and Zambia.
+In his capacity as chief of staff of MK, he codetermined its activities, such as the 1983 Church Street bombing.
+In 1982, Slovo's wife, Ruth First, was assassinated in Maputo, Mozambique, where the couple lived in exile.
 In 1984, Slovo, an ANC and SACP member, was forced to leave Mozambique in terms of the Nkomati Accord between the Marxist People's Republic of Mozambique and apartheid South Africa.

 In May 1990, after 27 years of exile, Slovo returned to the country to participate in the early "talks about talks" between the government and the ANC.
 Ailing, he stood down as SACP general secretary in 1991 and was given the titular position of SACP chairperson.
 Slovo was succeeded by Chris Hani, who was assassinated two years later by a white right-winger.
-Slovo was a long-demonised figure in white South African society, widely misrepresented as a KGB colonel or Russian secret agent, and attracted a great deal of press after his return. (more information in other section).
+Slovo was a long-demonised figure in white South African society, widely misrepresented as a KGB colonel or Russian secret agent, and attracted a great deal of press after his return.